 The Johns Hopkins University’s Krieger School of Arts and Sciences, Advanced Academic Programs, unveiled the Center for Biotechnology Education on Thursday, May 13, 2010, at its 5th annual biotechnology research symposium.

 The center expands the scope of Johns Hopkins’ biotechnology education by adding symposia, workshops, youth development programs, and non-credit training to its current offering of graduate degrees, master’s certificates, and fellowships.

 “The Johns Hopkins University has long played a significant role in scientific research and discovery,” said Patrick Cummings, former Program Director, MS in Biotechnology.
 “In that tradition, we created the Center for Biotechnology Education to help share the knowledge and resources of our premier research institution with students, working professionals, teachers, and the general public.”

 The establishment of the Center for Biotechnology Educations positions Johns Hopkins University as a leader of educational continuum for regional, national and international biotechnology programming and leadership.

 “The center is working to forge strong partnerships with industry and government organizations, area school districts, and other Johns Hopkins entities,” said Richard McCarty, former chair of the center and of the Advanced Biotechnology Studies program.
 “Our goal is to build a pipeline of students and professionals equipped to achieve success in K-12 education, graduate school, and the workplace in the fields of biotechnology, bioinformatics, regulatory science, and business and leadership.”

-The administrative office for the Center for Biotechnology Education is on the 6th floor of the Wyman Park Building on the Homewood campus in Baltimore.
+The administrative offices for the Center for Biotechnology Education are located in Levi Hall on the Homewood campus in Baltimore.

 For more information about Johns Hopkins’ Center for Biotechnology Education, please contact 410-516-7769, or firstname.lastname@example.org.